Opinion: There is only one positive to the FIFA Club World Cup | DW | 11.02.2021

 Since the Club World Cup replaced the Intercontinental Cup in 2005, the winning team has come from Europe 12 times, with Brazilian teams taking the title on the other three occasions.

-We know by and large who is going to win in advance.
-It is therefore without sporting value and does not properly fit into the already packed calendar.
+We know by and large who is going to win in advance, making it without sporting value and awkwardly jammed into an already packed calendar.

 In addition, since FIFA has awarded the Club World Cup to Qatar for the second time in a row, there are other reasons to object to the competition.